jose-donato/docs/website/content/terminal/guides/futures.md

 ### How to Use

-There are three basic functions within this menu:
+There are three basic functions within this menu Search, Historical and Curve.

-- Search
-- Historical
-- Curve

 `Search` allows the user to find which instruments are supported, and can be searched by the description.
 For example, searching for silver will return these results: